franklobsty25/franklobsty25/README.md

 :man_office_worker: I worked with Bento Africa as a Backend Engineer

-:man_office_worker: I worked with Trea Digital as a Mobile developer
+:man_office_worker: I worked with TREA Digital as a Mobile developer

+:man_office_worker: I worked with Eastern Royal as a Mobile developer

 :man_office_worker: I worked on Fiverr as a Freelancer

-:man_office_worker: I worked with National Service as a System Administrator
+:man_office_worker: I worked with National Service as a Systems Administrator

 *PORTFOLIOS*